BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

 								NOTE!
 If ImprovedBallistic is set DisableClustering is forced to true and "wr-clustered_shots" tag removed from definition.
   "BallisticDamagePerPallet": true - if true damage inflicted per pallet instead of per shot.
 Only working with ImprovedBallistic true, ballistic/laser/PPC weapon effect and HasShels false
                                      Damage will be divided by ProjectilesPerShot value, heat damage and stable damage too.
+	"statusEffects" : [] - list of status effects applying on hit.
+Can be set for weapon, ammo, mode.
+	                       Effective list is result of merging all three lists.
 	"StatusEffectsPerHit":false - if true OnHit status effects applying on each hit instead on once.
 	"AdditionalAudioEffect": "enum:AudioEventList_explosion.explosion_propane_tank", - additional sound effect on projectile impact.
 Value format "<type>:<name>". type values: "enum" - building in-game enum value